kampkelly/stin/README.md

 # stin

 This is a readme, for feature1 to get more familiar with branching and pull requests!
+Edited the Readme.